-Electromagnetic Field Syndrome is not a new disability.
+Electromagnetic Field Syndrome, also known as Electro-Hyper Sensitivity (EHS) is not a new disability.
 It’s just become more common because of the ubiquity of our addiction to wireless technology.
-It’s also known as EHS which stands for Electro-Hyper Sensitivity.

 The term “radio wave sickness” was first used by Russian doctors to describe an occupational illness developed by large numbers of workers who were exposed to microwave or radiofrequency radiation.

 The symptoms were called “neurasthenic.”
-“Neurasthenia” was an older term for this group of symptoms, which was coined by an American physician, George Beard, in 1868, to describe a new type of illness that followed the building of the railroads and the telegraph system in this country.
-It was commonly called the “disease of civilization.”
-The illness was particularly common among telegraph line installers, and then later among telephone switchboard operators who were exposed to great amounts of electricity in their occupation.
+“Neurasthenia” was an older term for this group of symptoms, coined by an American physician George Beard in 1868.
+It described a new type of illness that followed the building of the railroads and the telegraph systems, and was more commonly called the “disease of civilization.”
+The illness was particularly prevalent among telegraph line installers, and then later among telephone switchboard operators who were exposed to great amounts of electricity in their occupation.

-In 1906, the Toronto telephone switchboard operators went on strike because of the mysterious neurasthenic symptoms that they were suffering from.
-A commission was set up to study the illness and the findings falsely reported that the operators were effected by the flashing lights and over work.
+In 1906, the Toronto telephone switchboard operators went on strike due to the neurasthenic symptoms they suffered.
+A commission was set up to study the illness and the findings reported that the operators were affected by the flashing lights and over work.
 It’s a fascinating look into the beginnings of this “disease of civilization” that involved the use of electricity.

 The most serious cases of neurasthenia were sent to mental sanatoriums in the countryside to rehabilitate.
 Here the sunshine, fresh air and the absence of electromagnetic fields allowed the operators to recover.
 The term “neurasthenia” is listed in the WHO as a medical condition but fell out of fashion in the twentieth century in North America, when this cluster of symptoms, or a large number of them, began to be referred to as “anxiety” symptoms, presumably of purely psychological origin.

-With the introduction of microwave technology that was used in radar, the symptoms started to show up in military installations.
+With the introduction of microwave technology, used in radar installations, the symptoms started to show up in military installations.
 In the 1980’s, wireless telephones, computers and cell phone technology brought neurasthenic symptoms into the public’s homes and offices.

-All people are effected by the radio waves that these devices emit.
-Many do not experience the almost immediate symptoms some people experience such as ringing in the ears, headaches, rashes, nervousness etc. Studies on subjects that report they are electrosensitive fail because they can’t immediately differentiate if the electromagnetic field is tuned on or off.
-This is because the effects they experience are not immediate and take time to manifest, and then when they do, they can remain for several hours after exposure.
+All people are affected by the radio waves emitted by these devices; however, many do not experience immediate symptoms such as ringing in the ears, headaches, rashes, nervousness etc. Studies on subjects that report they are electrosensitive fail because they can’t immediately detect that presence of an electromagnetic field.
+This is because the effects they experience are not immediate and take time to manifest, and then once they do, they can remain for several hours after exposure.

-People that don’t experience the immediate effects of over exposures to wireless electricity often complain of pains that move around the body, poor sleep, loss of memory, brain fog and depression.
+People who don’t experience the immediate effects of over exposures to wireless electricity often complain of pains that move around the body, as well as poor sleep, loss of memory, brain fog and depression.
 When they take extended vacations and go camping, they notice that the symptoms gradually diminish and attribute it to the fresh air.
-After the vacation has ended, the symptoms often return and they chock it up to stress at work.
+After the vacation has ended, the symptoms often return and they chalk it up to stress at work.